 Much like an election, there is no minimum turnout for a BID.
 There is no legal requirement to

 If the vote is ‘yes’, any person, registered company, charity or non-profit making organisation that is a business occupier or leaseholder of a business premises with a rateable value of £12,000 or above within the BID area will pay the levy.This applies to both occupied and non-occupied business premises.
 Property landlords only

 become liable where the property is empty and a lease does not exist.

 Hospitals and hospices will be exempt, as will groups such as the Scouts and Sea Cadets that have no paid employees and their source of income is through paid-for subscriptions.

 Businesses with a rateable value of £12,000 or less are exempt from paying the levy and are not entitled to vote at ballot.
 They can choose to join as a voluntary member to access the projects and services but still have no voting rights.
 No discounts will be applied to the BID levy.

 The amount you pay will be 1% of your individual business rateable value (not your business rates).

-No, legally BIDs cannot replace existing or proposed public services provided by bodies such as the council, police and others.
+No, BIDs cannot replace existing or proposed public services provided by bodies such as the council, police and others.
 In this way, the BID only improves current standards and does not subsidise or replace them.
-In order to ensure this is the case all BIDs are legally required to draw up Baseline Services Agreements that set out the services the public sector currently provide and will deliver during the 5-year BID term; this ensures the BID is only delivering additional value to businesses.
+Baseline Services Agreements will be in place that set out the services the public sector currently provides and will deliver during the five-year BID term.
+This ensures the BID is only delivering additional value to the area.

 - A more buoyant local economy